vamp-lang/vamp/README.md

 A programming language for radical productivity.

 Vamp is in its infancy.
-The language has yet to be fully specified or implemented as it evolves from its mathematical conception.
-It is an ambitious project to rethink the way programming languages compose state and behavior and unify the principles of pure functional programming and imperative programming.
-There are also many interesting topics that need more exploring and a bunch of mathematical problems I haven't fully solved.
-If you are a programming language enthusiast, please proceed (I'd love feedback).
+The language has yet to be fully specified or implemented as it evolves from its conception.

 Features: